 So I’ve gathered the most common questions parents ask about raising kids to be good people and answered them with resources to make teaching our kids to be kinder a little bit easier.

-When can we start teaching our kids to be kind?
+1. If we want to raise kind kids, when can we start teaching our kids to be kind?

 There’s an age-old adage that the best time to start something new was yesterday.
 The second best time is today.